Kazimir Malevich, Black Square

-Kazimir Malevich’s Black Square on a White Field is justifiably regarded as a Suprematist masterpiece.
+Kazimir Malevich’s Black Square is justifiably regarded as a Suprematist masterpiece.
 His 1915 oil on canvas creation is a timeless wonder, replete with emotional content and a definite weightiness so seldom found in lesser works.
-Now, almost 100 years after Kazimir Malevich gave birth to his black square, we reassess the essence of the painting and its impact upon memory.
+Now, 100 years after Kazimir Malevich gave birth to his black square, we explain and reassess the essence of the painting, its meaning, and its impact upon memory.

-Before we fully engage with the work, let me first state, at the risk of being somewhat obtuse, that the full glory of the work can be witnessed only when one is standing in St.Petersburg’s State Russian Museum.
-Here, after feasting on delicate caviar and pure, airy vodka in a street side cafe, one may stand eye to eye with the canvas itself.
+Before we fully engage with the Malevich Black Square, let me first state, at the risk of being somewhat obtuse, that the full glory of the work can be witnessed only when one is standing in St.Petersburg’s State Russian Museum.
+Here, after feasting on delicate caviar and pure, airy vodka in a street-side cafe, one may stand eye to eye with the canvas itself.
 Delectable and naked, like the lithe virgin, one can indulge the pleasures of both eye and mind.

 However, not all men have such fortune.
 For now, we shall collectively marvel at the image via the medium of online reproduction.
-Please consider, imagine and take precious time to bathe in the Black Square.
-When you are spent, move on…
+Please consider, imagine and take precious time to bathe in the Black Square, which you can see above.
+When you are fully spent, when you have gorged upon its visage, move on.

 Malevich, the Black Square and Modern Art Memories